oneloveipfs/ipfsVideoUploader/README.md

 3. Configure uploader by modifying `config.json` file.
 If you need help with the configuration, view the documentation [here](https://github.com/techcoderx/ipfsVideoUploader/blob/master/ConfigDocs.md)

+4. Run `node generateKeys.js` to generate encryption and auth keys for Steem Keychain support.
+Then backup the contents of `.auth.json` file in a safe place.

-4. Run `node getLoginLink.js` to generate SteemConnect login link.
+5. Run `node getLoginLink.js` to generate SteemConnect login link (if SteemConnect is used).

-5. Replace the login link with the one you obtained from step 3 [here](https://github.com/techcoderx/ipfsVideoUploader/blob/master/client/welcome.html#L7).
+6. Replace the login link with the one you obtained from step 3 [here](https://github.com/techcoderx/ipfsVideoUploader/blob/master/client/welcome.html#L7) (if SteemConnect is used).

-6. If `whitelistEnabled` is set to `true`, add some Steem accounts to the whitelist by modifying [whitelist.txt](https://github.com/techcoderx/ipfsVideoUploader/blob/master/whitelist.txt). (one line per Steem user)
+7. If `whitelistEnabled` is set to `true`, add some Steem accounts to the whitelist by modifying [whitelist.txt](https://github.com/techcoderx/ipfsVideoUploader/blob/master/whitelist.txt). (one line per Steem user)

-7. Run the app by typing `node index.js`.
-Your app will listen to port 80, and 443 if you have HTTPS enabled.
+8. Run the app by typing `node index.js`.
+Your app will listen to ports you specify in `config.json` file.

-*Note: You may need to enable read permissions for `/etc/letsencrypt/live/yourdomain.com/` directory for the user account if using HTTPS; and port 80 and 443 binding permissions (or use a reverse proxy).*

 All uploaded files will be saved in the `uploaded` folder within the repo.
 Image files (for Steem article body) will be saved in the `imguploads` folder.

+# Removing support for SteemConnect

+If you do not wish to support SteemConnect authentication and use only Steem Keychain, skip step 5 and 6 above when setting up, and delete lines 49-50 in [welcome.html file](https://github.com/techcoderx/ipfsVideoUploader/blob/master/client/welcome.html#L49-L50).

 # Supported file formats